-From homegrown rap powermoves making subtle waves to powerful political performances on the main stage at Glastonbury, this year has seen it all.
+From homegrown rap powermoves making subtle waves to powerful political performances on the main stage at Glastonbury, 2019 saw it all.
 Here's who's coming through in 2020...

-Amidst the nightmare that has been 2019, creativity and ambition has sprung.
-With self-expression opportunities thriving, it feels as though we are witnessing diversity and authenticity within music more than ever before.
-Homegrown talent has come through this year – often challenging our notion of the conventional.
+Amidst the nightmare that was 2019, creativity and ambition sprung.
+With self-expression opportunities thriving, it felt as though we witnessed diversity and authenticity within music more than ever before.
+Homegrown talent came through – often challenging our notion of the conventional.
 We’ve heard the future, and it sounds like this.

-Manchester has seen a wave of talent in 2019, such as the likes of Hak Baker on tour with UK powerhouse slowthai, appearing at our very own Manchester Academy.
+Manchester saw a wave of talent in 2019, such as the likes of Hak Baker on tour with UK powerhouse slowthai, appearing at our very own Manchester Academy.

 Known for his emotionally-charged lyrics and graceful melodies, Hak’s music feels raw and honest.
 With songs like ‘Grief Eyes’ and ‘Tom’ (a deeply vulnerable and poetic melody about his friend) Hak really does feel like a breath of fresh air.

 His soulful and powerful narratives felt the perfect match to slowthai’s ‘Bet Ya A £5er’ tour, which came shortly after his debut album ‘Nothing Great About Britain’ which, along with slowthai himself, has become ludicrously associated with UK politics.
 Bleak, funny and provocative – slowthai has joined artists such as Stormzy as much-needed advocates for the working class and often overlooked youths of Britain.